goss-org/goss/docs/manual.md

       value: {gt: 200}
 ```

-When a transformed test fails, it will detail the transformers used, the `-o include_raw` option can be used to include the raw, untransformed attribute value:
+When a transformed test fails, it will detail the transformers used, the `-o exclude_raw` option can be used to exclude the raw, untransformed attribute value:
 ```
 $ goss v
-F

-Failures/Skipped:

-KernelParam: net.core.somaxconn: value:
-Expected
-    128
-to be >
-    200
-the transform chain was
-    [{"to-numeric":{}}]

-Total Duration: 0.001s
-Count: 1, Failed: 1, Skipped: 0

-$ goss v -o include_raw
 F

 Failures/Skipped: